Your child wakes up one morning full of enthusiasm, and tells you all about their sudden passion and determination to learn to play guitar.

 By introducing your child to music in this way, they’ll begin to have a sense of the wide variety of music, and can start to hear different sounds, play a bit themselves, and perhaps begin to develop a preference for a specific instrument.

-Get the advantages of guitar playing
+Give your kids the advantages of guitar playing

 The most important thing is to evaluate whether or not your child is truly interested and motivated to learn guitar, or if it’s more of a passing fancy, influenced by their friends or what they’ve seen on TV.
+Playing the guitar is not like liking Pokemon: to nail a guitar chord or a chord progression, or to learn how to use a guitar pick or how to tune a guitar does take a bit of work.

 Clearly, there are also other ways to learn how to play the guitar, but when you’re a child, you require the help and guidance of a professional in order to learn the basics of music theory, how to hold your instrument, to avoid errors, and when you do make them, how to fix them.